Many families look forward to Halloween’s pumpkin carving, trick-or-treating and spooky costumes.

 While a majority of young parents grew up learning about “stranger danger,” some experts say that there’s more to stranger safety than that.

-To best get that point across, try swapping out the following phrases when talking to your child:
+To best be sure that your child is cautious about but not overly fearful of strangers, try swapping out the following phrases when talking to your child:

-3. Replace: You can tell someone is bad just by looking at them.
-With: Pay attention to what people do.
-Tell me right away if anyone asks you to keep a secret, makes you feel uncomfortable or tried to get you to go with them.
+New Lesson: Pay attention to what people do.
+Tell me right away if anyone asks you to keep a secret, makes you feel uncomfortable or tries to get you to go with them.

-Use the safety tips above to get the conversation started anytime and check out safekids.org/safetytips for more information and other safety tips.
+Use the safety tips above to get the conversation started anytime and check out safekids.org/safetytips for more information.